The Six-Step Crisis Intervention Model Explained

 - Focus on the present: Similarly, crisis intervention offers immediate support.
 Unlike long-term solutions like psychotherapy, the crisis worker must provide immediate support, like coping skills that the patient can use right away or access to resources that they can use to quickly return to the pre-crisis state.

-- A holistic view of the client: The crisis worker needs to maintain their holistic view of the client, considering the whole person instead of separating them from their cognitive and emotional functioning.
+- A holistic view of the client: The crisis worker needs to maintain their holistic view of the client, considering the whole person instead of separating them from their cognitive and emotional function.

 When to Use the Six-Step Crisis Intervention Model